adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Is “depressing” and “grey,”
 | Is a heart-breaking strife
 | With death and with shame
-| And your polite laughter.
+| And your polite laughter,
 | Till—the world pass away
 | In smoke and in flame,
-| And some of us die.
+| And some of us die,
 | And some live on after
 | To build it anew.